ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 Example - MultiSet
 ```
 	/*
-	A Multiset is not a Set, it represents a bag which contains sets of elements.
+	A Multiset is not a Set, it represents a bag which contains some sets of elements.
 	*/

    	// Create Multiset